 1. Pension flexibility statistics

-The quarterly release of official statistics on Flexible payments from pensions was published on 25 January 2017.
-Further to this HM Revenue and Customs (HMRC) can now provide more information on the number of tax repayment claim forms (P55s, P53Zs and P50Zs) processed in respect of pension flexibility payments.
+The quarterly release of official statistics on flexible payments from pensions was published on 25 January 2017.
+HM Revenue and Customs (HMRC) can now provide more information on the number of tax repayment claim forms (P55s, P53Zs and P50Zs) processed in respect of pension flexibility payments.

 From 1 October 2016 to 31 December 2016 we processed:

 Figures for the period 1 January 2017 to 31 March 2017 will be published in April 2017.

 2. Lump sum death benefits - information requirements